Last Updated on

 If your particular concern is not listed today, come back tomorrow – it may be there.

-This article seeks to answer the following common issues, raised by many CF7 users, on adding reCAPTCHA v3 to Contact Form 7:
+This article answers the following common issues, raised by many CF7 users, on adding reCAPTCHA v3 to Contact Form 7:

 - reCAPTCHA v2 is no longer available in CF7